twonote/solid-file-python/README.md

 Read and try it on [jupiter notebook](https://github.com/twonote/solid-file-python/blob/master/solid-file-python-getting-start.ipynb) now!

+# Limitations

+Currently the authentication process relies on endpoints and cookies by the node-solid-server.
+Therefore, at least for now, authentication with other pod providers won't work.

 # What is Solid?

 Solid is a specification that lets people store their data securely in decentralized data stores called Pods.
 Learn more about Solid on [solidproject.org](https://solidproject.org/).